nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v1-5-2 v1-5-1 v1-5-0

-KRKNWK-9214: Pigweed submodule may not be accessible from some regions The ``west update`` command may generate log notifications about the failure to access the pigweed submodule.
+KRKNWK-9214: Pigweed submodule might not be accessible from some regions The ``west update`` command might generate log notifications about the failure to access the pigweed submodule.
   As a result, the Matter samples will not build.

   **Workaround:** Execute the following commands in the root folder: